 Our experts deliver the full spectrum of audiology services to children and adults of all ages.
 We offer comprehensive screening services, accurate diagnostics and effective treatments for hearing loss.

 As leaders in audiology, our experts deliver outstanding care to babies, children and adults with hearing loss.
 You receive tailored audiology testing, diagnostic evaluations and treatments and world-class care from a dedicated team.
 Highlights of our program include:

 Coordination and teamwork: To streamline care and deliver comprehensive treatments, our audiology doctors and professionals communicate with experts across departments at UCLA Health.
 We work closely with otologists, pediatricians and primary care doctors to provide individualized care.

 Convenience and accessibility: We’re committed to delivering quality, accessible care.
 Interpreters are available for nearly every non-English language.
-We also offer remote visits for hearing aid adjustments and other services.
+We also offer remote visits for select services.

 Expertise in cochlear implants: Our cochlear implant program is one of the largest in California.
 Since 1997, we have provided implants to hundreds of infants, children and adults of all ages.
-Specialists across the nation recognize us as experts in cochlear implant surgery.
+Specialists across the nation recognize us as experts in cochlear implant surgery and care.